MODELING TIPS

 GETTING THE MOST OUT OF YOUR RUINED CITY BLOCK BUILDINGS!

-So as you can see when complete you have Cells that are interchangeable with each other to form buildings in various sizes with multipal rooms.
-It also allows you to add a load of character to each cell by painting different interiors and adding other small details.
-Really adds to the immersion of game play for a very enrich experience.
+So as you can see, when complete, you have Cells that are interchangeable with each other to form buildings in various sizes with multiple rooms.
+It also allows you to add a load of character to each Cell by painting different interiors and adding other small details.
+These really add to the immersion of game play for a more realistic experience.
+So let's begin to show how you can also do this...

 BUILDING BASES TO CREATE THE "CELLS"

-First we recommend using self adhesive linoleum floor tiles, it does not warp like wood or card board products. if it gets stiff you can put in the oven on a very low heat and once it is warm you can flatten it right out.
+First, we recommend using self-adhesive linoleum floor tiles.
+It does not warp like wood or cardboard products.
+If it gets stiff, you can put in the oven on a very low heat, and once it is warm, you can flatten it right out.
 We use it for just about all of our building bases.
-You can find it in Home improvement stores like Home Depot or Lowe's.
+You can find it in home improvement stores like Home Depot or Lowe's.

-Above - Building section, all 3 from the Ruined City building Block kit glued to one base!
+Above - Building section, all 3 from the Ruined City Block Building kit glued to one base!

 Above - The 3 building sections glued to individual building bases.

-Above - Sample of the the Ruined City Block Buildings Internal Walls #1 set mounted on a base to make an internal cell.
+Above - Sample of the Ruined City Block Buildings Internal Walls #1 set mounted on a base to make an internal cell.

+Above - Sample of how the Cells can be moved around to form various ruined building sections.
 So now you have building Cells the width of the building (approx. 3.5") and 5" deep.
-We used the Ruined City Building
+We used the Ruined City Building Floor Fragments to add more wood flooring to the buildings...

 ADDING RUBBLE TO YOUR BUILDING BASES USING PVA GLUE